ggez/ggez/docs/FAQ.md

  * GUI library -- A large and complicated problem, and it doesn't need to be part of ggez to solve the problem

 Part of the goal of this sort of setup is to make it easy for people to write more sophisticated tools atop ggez!
-By all means, write your Tiled map loader or your aseprite sprite loader!
+By all means, write your Tiled map drawer or your aseprite sprite loader!
 Submit a PR to add it to the `docs/Projects.md` file!
 We'd love to have an ecosystem of awesome tools.

 One favor to ask: If you're making a crate to do `foo`, please don't name it `ggez-foo`.
 It makes it harder to search for